-A subarachnoid hemorrhage (SAH) accounts for 1 to 7 percent of all strokes.
-This medical emergency can lead to death or severe disability.
-HonorHealth's Osborn Medical Center and John C. Lincoln Medical Center offer comprehensive treatment options for subarachnoid hemorrhages — traumatic and non-traumatic alike.
+A subarachnoid hemorrhage, a medical emergency that can lead to death or severe disability, accounts for 1 to 7 percent of all strokes.
+The HonorHealth Scottsdale Osborn and John C. Lincoln, Deer Valley medical centers offer comprehensive treatment options for subarachnoid hemorrhages — traumatic and non-traumatic alike.

-A subarachnoid hemorrhage is a serious, life-threatening type of stroke caused by bleeding in the area between the brain and the thin tissues that cover the brain called subarachnoid space.
+A subarachnoid hemorrhage is a serious, life-threatening stroke caused by bleeding in the area between the brain and the thin tissues called subarachnoid space that cover the brain.
 When blood is released into the subarachnoid space, it irritates the lining of the brain, increases pressure on it, and damages brain cells.
-During the same time, the oxygen-rich blood from the affected artery is deprived of blood that goes to the brain, resulting in a stroke.

 - Head injury.